section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 Using this visual representation, we can clearly see that our model made the right prediction and now we can trust this model.

 ### Conclusion
-In this tutorial we have learned about model interpretation using LIME.
-We started with building our simple model which we used to expain the concept of model interpretation.
+In this tutorial, we have learned about model interpretation using LIME.
+We started with building our simple model which we used to explain the concept of model interpretation.

 We also followed all the stages of machine learning and came up with a model that was able to predict the type of flower species.